Last Updated on December 18, 2022 by Ozlinks Education

 What is the skill assessment process?

-The skills assessment of a chef’s is conducted in two stages, each of which is detailed in more detail below:
+The skills assessment of a chef is conducted in two stages, as below:

 Skill Assessment Stage 1:

-Stage 1 of Pathway 1 is the application process.
-If you don’t have a relevant Australian qualification, you will need to show proof of your skills and work experience.
+Stage 1 of Pathway 1 is the application process: you will need to provide proof of at least five years of work experience as a chef.

-You are required to provide documentation and evidence in the decision-ready forms and can be verified.
-This evidence must show that you have the skills and experience needed for your chosen ANZSCO 351311: Chef occupation.
-If proof of work at a part-time job can be counted pro-rata towards the number of full-time hours needed,
+You are required to provide documentation and evidence in the decision-ready forms, which can be verified.
+This evidence must show that you have the skills and experience needed for Chef occupation ANZSCO 351311.
+If proof of work at a part-time job can be counted pro-rata towards the number of full-time hours needed.

 Skill Assessment Stage 2: